msalemor/kubecluster/README.md

 # Add the repository
 sudo apt-add-repository "deb http://apt.kubernetes.io/ kubernetes-xenial main"

-# Install kubeadm, kubectl and kubelet
+# Install kubeadm, kubectl and kubelet (these command will install all three)
 sudo apt install kubeadm
 ```

-### Start kubernetes on the master node
+## Start kubernetes on the master node

-Run:
+To start the kubernetes cluster on the master node (kmaster), run the following command:

 ```
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16
 ```

-The output of these command provides instructions to get the credentials to log into the cluster and the keys to add other nodes.
+**Important:** The output of these command provides instructions to get the credentials to log into the cluster and the keys to add other nodes.
 Make sure to backup the keys to connect other nodes.

 To start using your cluster, you need to run the following as a regular user: